 On or before October 15 of each year, the Board establishes the fee structure for the upcoming calendar year.
-If no action is taken by the Board within the prescribed timeframe, the existing fee structure remains in place.
-Appendix K - Membership Fee Structure, reflects the current pricing policy.
+If no action is taken by the Board within the prescribed period, the existing fee structure remains in place.
+Appendix K, Membership Fee Structure, reflects the current pricing policy.

-- 13. Weight Classes.
+- 14. Weight Classes.
 Upon joining or renewing their EDRA membership, or prior to the first ride in a calendar year, adult riders have the option to declare a weight classification (I, II, III defined below) and are eligible for year-end weight class awards.
 Weight includes rider and tack.

 - Weight Class I: up to 170 lbs.

 - Weight Class II: 171-200 lbs.

 - Weight Class III: 201+ lbs.

-- 14. Youth Riders.
-Participants who are under 18 years of age as of January 1 in the year in which they are riding, are classified as Youth Riders and must be accompanied by adult rider(s) during the competition.
+- 15. Youth Riders.
+Participants who are under 18 years of age as of January 1 in the year in which they are riding, are classified as Youth Riders, and must be accompanied by adult rider(s) during the competition.
 EDRA's Minor Athlete Abuse Prevention Policies, Appendix H, must be followed.

-Youth Riders between the ages of 14 and 17 may ride unaccompanied if the following steps are taken and after approval is officially granted by the EDRA Vice President:
+Youth Riders between the ages of 14 and 17 may ride unaccompanied if the following steps are taken and only after approval is officially granted by the EDRA Vice President:

 - Documentation is provided by the parent/legal guardian to the EDRA Vice President 14 or more days in advance of the desired effective date.
-The documentation must reflect and indicate: - The Youth has completed 500 miles or more, at comparable distance competitions of at least 50 miles in distance; and - The parent/legal guardian consents that the EDRA provision, requiring Youth be accompanied by an adult, need not be followed for their child. - The Vice President reviews and verifies the provided information meets the age and experience requirements.

-The Vice President communicates approval or denial of the request to the parent/legal guardian.
+The documentation must reflect and indicate: - The Youth has completed 500 miles or more, at comparable distance competitions of at least 50 miles in distance; and - The parent/legal guardian consents that the EDRA provision, requiring Youth be accompanied by an adult, need not be followed for their child. - Recommendation(s) from at least one past sponsor of the child who can provide input on whether or not they feel the child has the experience and aptitude to take on the responsibilities of making decisions in the best interest of the equine's well-being during the course of a competition. - The Vice President reviews and verifies the provided information meets the age and experience requirements and contacts and discusses the recommendation(s) with past sponsor(s). - The Vice President communicates approval or denial of the request to the parent/legal guardian.
 If approved, the Vice President issues an effective date that the child becomes eligible to ride unaccompanied to both the parent/legal guardian and affected EDRA volunteers.